The problem this pattern solves

 The unifier: Databunker DPO

 Databunker DPO is the operational layer designed for exactly this scenario.
-DPO connects to each regional Pro deployment over an authenticated channel and gives the privacy office a single UI spanning the full estate, with the critical property that:
+DPO connects to each regional Pro deployment over an authenticated channel and gives the privacy office a single UI spanning the full estate, with the critical property that:- Minimises the chance of PII leaving its home jurisdiction.
+By design, only operational signals flow through DPO — DSAR tickets, consent state transitions, audit summaries, processing-activity metadata, aggregated metrics.
+Raw PII is never required for these operations, so under normal operation it stays inside the regional vault.
+Customers remain responsible for configuring DPO and any custom workflows to honour their local data-localisation constraints.

 - Each regional Pro deployment continues to enforce its own access control, audit, and key custody locally.